A Fokker-Planck Framework for Control of Epidemics: Results

 \section{Results}

 In this section, we present the results of our FP control framework \eqref{eq:optControl} simulated using the SQH algorithm.
 In all simulations we set $b = \delta = 0.01$.
 Having done so, solutions $S,I,R$ of the deterministic model \eqref{eq:controlledSIR} will satisfy $S+I+R \to 1$ as $t \to \infty$.
 Accordingly, if we choose $S_0 \in [0,1]$ and $I_0$ positive but close to zero, we empirically observe that $S(t),I(t) \in [0,1]$ for all $t$.
 Because of this, we choose the spatial domain of the FP equation \eqref{eq:FPcontrolled} to be $[0,1]\times [0,1]$.
-With infection rate $\beta 3$ and recovery rate $\gamma = 1$, the disease dynamics have more-or-less entirely played out by time $T = 10$ (see figure~\ref{fig:uncontrolled}, top).
+With infection rate $\beta = 3$ and recovery rate $\gamma = 1$, the disease dynamics have more-or-less entirely played out by time $T = 10$ (see figure~\ref{fig:uncontrolled}, top).
 The values of the upper bounds of the controls $\alpha$, $\eta$ and $v$ are set to $\alpha_{\text{max}} = 0.85$, $\eta_{\text{max}} = 0.25\gamma$ and $v_{\text{max}} = 0.1$, respectively denoting that the maximum decrease in infection rate due to non-pharmaceutical intervention is $85\%$, the maximum achievable increase in recovery rate due to treatment efforts is $25\%$, and the maximum vaccination rate is $10\%$ of the population per unit time.
 For initial distribution of $(S_0,I_0)$, we consider a normal distribution centered at $(0.99, 0.01)$ with variance $0.025$ (we then multiply the distribution function by the indicator function of $[0,1]\times [0,1]$ and normalize in $L^1$).
-The diffusion coefficients are chosen to in the spirit of \cite{JJS,PW3}: which is meant to express uncertainty in the infection rate.
+This represents a scenario where the policy-maker estimates that roughly 1\% of the population is infected at the outset, but there is some uncertainty in this estimate so that $I_0 \sim \mathcal N(0.01,0.025).$ The diffusion coefficients are chosen in the spirit of \cite{JJS,PW3}: which is meant to express uncertainty in the infection rate.
 We use a mixed $L^1 / L^2$ control cost where $\beta_1,\beta_2$ are constant.
 For our simulations we take $\beta_1 = 0.2, \beta_2 = 0.1$, though any nonnegative choices are acceptable.
-Henceforth we fix all of these parameters.
-We note that these are synthetic choices, chosen to demonstrate different aspects of the model and not to represent any particular epidemic in any particular region.
+This represents a joint $L^1/L^2$ cost assessment.
+In application, true cost assessment may be more involved than a simple formula like this.
+Here $L^1$ cost is an abstract measure of ``total amount" of controls used, and is often preferred in biological applications as a more physically meaningful quantity, whereas $L^2$ costs have less physical meaning but better theoretical properties when considering the optimization problem.
+We note that the theory in section \ref{sec:analysis} is agnostic to the particular choice of $\ell$ as long as it is convex and lower-semicontinuous.